kairosity/mp3-snapathon/README.md

 - There are various input validations on the form itself, which are detailed in the [testing.md](testing.md) doc.
 - When the form is submitted if the file extension is not one of the approved image extensions (.svg, .jpg, .jpeg, .gif, .png) a 415 error will be thrown.
-- If the image is larger than 549KB a 413 error will be thrown.
+- If the image is larger than 560KB a 413 error will be thrown.
 - The image filename is secured using werkzeug.utils.
 - The form itself contains a hidden csrf token from flask_wtf to protect against cross site request forgery attacks.
-- The file contents are themselves also validated (not yet - do this!)
+- The file contents are themselves also validated.
 </details>

 <br>